Your Centra setup may not include Google Merchant features. Please contact support for further information

 Simply select the products you want to add you attribute to, let’s say you want to add a Messenger Bag attribute to all your messenger bags, simply search for messenger bags (or select a folder where you know that all messengers bags are located).

-Select all the products, click the 'Action' menu and pick “Change General Attributes” and click 'APPLY'.
+Select all the products, click the 'Secelt action' drop-down menu and pick 'Change general attributes' and click 'Apply'.
 This will open up a small window where you can select the attribute you want.
 Select it and click the orange Select button at the bottom right corner of the window.

 The picture(s) of a product is sent to Google via the feed in the order as they appear in your product’s display.